-We are exploring the role of our investigational compound tislelizumab in combination therapy treatments in oncology.
-We believe there may be a strong rationale for its combination with each of our clinical stage assets.
+We are exploring the role of our internally developed assets in combination therapy treatments in oncology.
+We believe there may be a strong rationale supporting the combinations of our anti-PD-1 antibody tislelizumab with some of our clinical stage assets and the combinations of our BTK inhibitor with other assets.
 Our additional preclinical programs target weak points in the immunity cycle as well.

 Zanubrutinib in Combination with GAZYVA® (obinutuzumab)*

 Zanubrutinib is our investigational small molecule inhibitor of BTK that is currently being evaluated as a monotherapy and in combination with other therapies to treat various lymphomas.
 We are also evaluating zanubrutinib in combination with GAZYVA®, an approved anti-CD20 antibody therapy, in a global pivotal Phase 2 trial in relapsed or refractory follicular lymphoma (FL) patients.